 Due to market dynamics, the relevance of long-term agreements with certain of the Group's customers is significant.
 Under these agreements, the Group provides design and development services and constructs and launches new or reworked suites dedicated to client recognized in the correct period.
-We tested the accuspecific manufacturing, which are owned and operated racy of revenues recorded, based on inspection of cusmultiple periods such agreements often include milestone and upfront payments as well as the rendering of manual journal entries on a sample basis and controls different types of services during the design, development, and construction phase.
+We tested the accumultiple periods such agreements often include milestone and upfront payments as well as the rendering of manual journal entries on a sample basis and controls different types of services during the design, development, and construction phase.
 To a certain degree the identification and measurement of distinct performance obligations, the allocation of the transaction price and the timing of revenue recognition is subject to management's judgment and understanding of the individual customer contract.